aakpat98/StarWars-API-JSON-Pull-and-Indexing/README.md

 After populating the database, you can create indexes to optimize query performance.
 The `SQL Queries.sql` file contains sample SQL queries for indexing and data retrieval.

-## Notes

-- Ensure that SWAPI is accessible from your environment.
-- Handle exceptions and errors gracefully to avoid interruptions during data fetching and insertion.
-- Regularly update the data to reflect any changes or additions to SWAPI.

 ## Resources

 - [Star Wars API Documentation](https://swapi.dev/)
 - [PostgreSQL Documentation](https://www.postgresql.org/docs/)

-## License

-This project is licensed under the MIT License.

 ---